pkp/omp/docs/UPGRADE.md

 downloading the complete package for the latest release of OMP:

 - Download and decompress the package from the OMP web site into an empty directory (NOT over top of your current OMP installation)
 - Move or copy the following files and directories from your current OMP
 	installation:

 		- config.inc.php
-    - public/
+		- public
-    - Your uploaded files directory ("files_dir" in config.inc.php), if it resides within your OMP directory

-- Synchronize new changes from config.TEMPLATE.inc.php to config.inc.php
-- Replace the current OMP directory with the new OMP directory, moving the old one to a safe location as a backup
+- Move the old OJS installation directory to a safe location and move the new one into its place
 - Be sure to review the Configuration Changes section of the release notes in docs/release-notes/README-(version) for all versions between your original version and the new version.
 You may need to manually add new items to your config.inc.php file.

+#### 2. git

 Updating from github is the recommended approach if you have made local modifications to the system.

-#### 2. git

-If your instance of OMP was checked out from github (see docs/README-GIT), you can update the OMP code using a git client.

 ##### Updating the application code